ZZ-Cat/CRSFforArduino/README.md

 - SAME51 based boards:
   - Adafruit Feather M4 CAN Express

-Compatibility with other microcontroller boards may be added in the future, if there is demand for it.
+Compatibility with other microcontroller boards may be added in future, if there is demand for it.
 Keep in mind that this will be subject to hardware limitations of the host microcontroller itself.

-Generally speaking, if the host microcontroller's UART peripheral supports 420k bauds (or higher), it is a likely candidate for this library to support it.
+Generally speaking, if the host microcontroller's UART peripheral supports 420k bauds (or higher), it is a likely candidate for CRSF for Arduino.
+Bonus points if the microcontroller has DMA (Direct Memory Access), because this helps immensely to capture RC data & send out telemetry data.
-If the host microcontroller also has DMA, this is an added bonus.
-DMA is no longer required (but it is still the preferred method).

 ## AVR based microcontrollers are not compatible

-Development boards such as the Arduino UNO, Arduino Micro, Arduino Nano, Arduino Mega 2560 & any other development board that was built around the ATmega microcontrollers of yesteryear are incompatible with my library.
+Development boards of yesteryear that were built around ATmega AVR microcontrollers such as the 328, 32u4, 2560 & 4809 are incompatible with CRSF for Arduino.
-Their processing capabilities simply are not enough to meet the requirements of the CRSF protocol.
+Their processing capabilities (such as their limited 16 MHz CPU speed) simply are not enough to meet the requirements of the CRSF protocol.

+The following is a list of known development boards that are incompatible.
+This list is not exhaustive, but it should give you an idea of what _not_ to flash CRSF for Arduino onto.
+If you even try to do so, CRSF for Arduino will simply not function (instead of allegedly exhibiting ["strange behaviour"](https://github.com/ZZ-Cat/CRSFforArduino/issues/12)):

+- Adafruit Metro 328
+- Adafruit Feather 32u4 (including all of its variants)
+- Arduino Diecimila
+- Arduino Duemilanove
+- Arduino Leonardo
+- Arduino Mega2560
+- Arduino Micro
+- Arduino Nano
+- Arduino Nano Every
+- Arduino UNO R3
+- Arduino UNO WiFi R2

-There is better hardware out there, that has the same form factor as these old development boards.
+There is better hardware out there that has the same form factor as these old development boards.
 Here are some examples:

+- These have an equivalent "breadboard-friendly" form factor that is similar to the Arduio Micro & the Arduino Nano:
+  - Adafruit Feather M0 (all variants, including the Feather M0 Express)
+  - Adafruit Feather M4 Express
-- These have the "Arduino R3" form factor:
+- These have the "Arduino R3" form factor - The same shape as the Arduino UNO:
   - Adafruit:
     - Metro M0 Express
     - Metro M4 AirLift Lite